fedorn/telebrain/Telegram/SourceFiles/ai/README.md

 ### Testing

 The module can be tested by:
-1. Setting the `OPENAI_API_KEY` environment variable
-2. Compiling and running Telegram Desktop
+1. Compiling and running Telebrain
+2. Configuring LLM API endpoint, key, and model in Settings → Telebrain
 3. Navigating to the AI chat section
 4. Sending test messages

 ### Debugging

 - Check console output for API errors
-- Verify environment variable is set correctly
-- Monitor network requests in browser dev tools
-- Check Qt debug output for UI issues
+- Verify LLM endpoint settings in Settings → Telebrain